 To date, we have funded our business and operations primarily through the private placement of equity securities and senior secured convertible notes.
-At March 31, 2020, we had \$142,277 in cash and cash equivalents compared to \$691,536 at December 31, 2019.
-In December 2019, we closed our bridge financing and issued \$805,000 of the 2019 Senior Notes to accredited investors.
-In order to preserve cash, we have also delayed some of our cash outflows, primarily through the deferred payment of salaries (\$186,044, which has been accrued and included in accrued expenses on the condensed consolidated balance sheet at March 31, 2020) until such time as we have raised sufficient funding.
+At June 30, 2020, we had \$452,654 in cash compared to \$691,536 at December 31, 2019.
+We have taken the following actions to address our liquidity:

-On September 20, 2019, we entered into two separate LOC Agreements with DKBK and current shareholder CorLyst, both related parties, which provide a revolving commitment of up to \$700,000 each (\$1.4 million total).
+- Starting in August 2019, we began deferring the salaries of certain employees.
+At June 30, 2020 we have deferred a total of \$210,800 (which has been included in accrued expenses on the condensed consolidated balance sheet) until such time as we have raised sufficient funding. - On September 20, 2019, we entered into two separate LOC Agreements with current shareholders and related parties DKBK and CorLyst, which provide a revolving commitment of up to \$700,000 each (\$1.4 million total).
 Under the LOC Agreements, all funds borrowed will bear an 8% annual interest rate.
 The Lenders have the right to convert all or any portion of the debt and interest into Processa common shares.
-Our Chief Executive Officer (CEO) is also the CEO and Managing Member of both Lenders.
-CorLyst directly holds 1,073,050 shares of Processa common stock, representing approximately 19.6% of the Company's outstanding shares of voting capital stock.
-As of April 30, 2020, we have drawn \$200,000 under the LOC Agreement with DKBK.
+Our CEO is also the CEO and Managing Member of both Lenders.
+DKBK directly holds 16,166 shares of our common stock, representing less than 1% of our outstanding common stock, and CorLyst beneficially owns 1,095,649 shares, representing 19.9% of our outstanding common stock.
+In April and June 2020, we drew \$500,000 under the LOC Agreement with DKBK.
+On July 21, 2020, we drew an additional \$200,000, bringing the total amount drawn under the LOC Agreement with DKBK to \$700,000.
+We have not drawn any funds under the LOC Agreement with CorLyst. - In December 2019, we closed a bridge financing raising \$805,000 through the issuance of 2019 Senior Notes to accredited investors. - In May 2020, we received \$162,459 from a loan with Bank of America under the Paycheck Protection Program. - · We have initiated an underwritten capital raise and have applied to up-list of our common stock to the Nasdaq Capital Market.